|Professeur des Universités|

 54000 Nancy (France)

 Ingo Feldhausen is full professor of Linguistics and Language Didactics at the Université de Lorraine / ATILF in Nancy (France).
-He obtained his habilitation (postdoctoral dissertation) in 2015 with a thesis on individual variation in intonation in Spanish in the Departmemt of Romance Languages at the Goethe-Universität Frankfurt (Germany).
-He has held post-doc positions in Frankfurt/Main and Paris (Sorbonne Nouvelle & Paris Diderot) and has carried out various research trips in in Argentina and Catalonia/Spain.
+He obtained his habilitation (postdoctoral dissertation) in 2015 with a thesis on individual variation in intonation in Spanish in the Department of Romance Languages at the Goethe-Universität Frankfurt (Germany).
+He has held post-doc positions in Frankfurt/Main and Paris (Sorbonne Nouvelle & Paris Diderot) and has carried out various research trips in Argentina and Catalonia/Spain.
 In 2008, he defended his Ph.D. thesis on the syntax-phonology interface at the University of Potsdam (Germany).
+He is a member of the editorial board of the journal “Pedagogical Linguistics” (John Benjamins).

 Research: His research combines empirical/experimental methods and theoretical explanation, focusing mainly on Romance languages such as Spanish, French, Catalan, Italian, and Portuguese.
 Questions guiding his research include: